Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

 And now, this time for real, we're pretty much done.
-Every feature has been tested with every version, and everything is working and looking *nice and good*.
+Every feature has been tested with every version, and everything is working and looking nice and good.

 <br>